particle-iot/docs/src/content/reference/device-os/firmware.md

 WiFi.setCredentials("My_Router", "wepistheworst", WEP);
 ```

-{{#if photon}}
-When the Photon is used with hidden or offline networks, the security cipher is also required.
+When used with hidden or offline networks, the security cipher is also required.

 ```cpp